-- 48. The areas of windows, doors, and rooflights in the notional building must be determined as set out in the following sub-paragraphs and must also conform to the measurement conventions set out in Annex A, paragraph 189 and Table 20. - a.
-Copy the areas of high usage entrance, pedestrian, and vehicle access doors that exist in the corresponding element of the actual building. - b.
-In the notional building, high usage entrance, pedestrian, and vehicle access doors must be taken as being opaque (i.e. with zero glazing) and use the U-values in Table 1. - c.
-If the total area of these elements is less than the appropriate allowance for glazing from Table 5, the balance must be made up of windows or rooflights as appropriate. - d.
-If the total area of the copied elements exceeds the allowance for glazing from Table 5, the copied areas must be retained but no windows or rooflights added. - e.
-For DSM software, the shape of windows in side-lit activities should be modelled as a full facade width window with sill height of 1.1 m.
-Where doors have been copied across from the actual building, the window will occupy the remaining facade width, and the height adjusted such that the total area of opening areas still satisfies Table 5. - 49.
-Display windows in the actual building are not copied across into the notional building and their area is substituted by the relevant (i.e. immediately surrounding) wall.
+- 48. The areas of windows, doors, and rooflights in the Notional building must be determined as set out in the following sub-paragraphs and must also conform to the measurement conventions set out in Annex A, paragraph 189 and Table 20. - a.
+Copy the areas of high usage entrance, pedestrian, and vehicle access doors that exist in the corresponding element of the Actual building. - In the Notional building, high usage entrance, pedestrian, and vehicle access doors must be taken as being opaque (i.e. with zero glazing) and use the U-values in Table 1. - c.
+If the total area of these elements is less than the appropriate allowance for glazing from Table 4, the balance must be made up of windows or rooflights as appropriate.